hftbattle/documentation/en/quick_start.md

 - If the strategy is written in C++, the single cpp file contains everything.
 If it is written on Python, its code is in the *python_strategy.py*.
   Each strategy has a corresponding json file.
-- To collect all the *strategies* in the folder, it is necessary to run python script *build.py* located in the repository root to build all the strategies in the folder:
+- To collect all the *strategies* in the folder it is necessary to run python script *build.py* located in the repository root to build all the strategies in the folder:

   ```bash
   ./build.py